yudhanjaya/yudhanjaya.github.io/_notes/2024-06-Fate-of-the-gorillas.md

 And then there is social media.
 It should really say the internet.
 But social media, I think, can be seen as the tip of the spear.
 And in many of our countries, it is.
 In national representative surveys conducted by LIRNE*asia*, for example, in countries in the global south, people may say that they do not have Internet.
 They do not even know what the Internet is, but they do have access to Facebook.
 So whether we like it or not, social media has become one of the dominant faces of the internet as a whole. \

 Impact of social media was goes far beyond what was originally envisioned, even by its own creators.
 Not only did it slowly erode institutions of communication, but it turned every single human being with access to it into a potential broadcaster in their own right.
-Intertwined with every potential piece of misinformation out there were entirely new forms of business entirely new forms of community entirely new ways of sharing empathy and stories and art culture shifted forming into memecomplexes that are global in nature, beyond the ability of any nation state to regulate.
+Intertwined with every potential piece of misinformation out there were entirely new forms of business entirely new forms of community entirely new ways of sharing empathy and stories and art culture shifted forming into memeplexes that are global in nature, beyond the ability of any nation state to regulate.

 These things ultimately give us new ways of thinking about the world.
 They are not, in and of themselves, efforts that we can imagine by just thinking of ourselves sped up by five hundred fold.
 The repercussions of strange intelligence, or what these things can grow to be, is not immediately apparent from the onset.
 They need to interact with many other things with other advances, sometimes coming from completely different fields, sometimes coming from tangential innovations to present some glimmer of promise.